 Only powder laundry detergents use Oxiclean in their formula

 Oxiclean becomes just peroxide and washing soda once it hits liquid.
 So any liquid detergent claiming to contain Oxiclean likely just has peroxide in it.
 Want that great oxiclean power in your homemade detergent?
 Well, you can make your own Oxiclean powder!
 Just mix peroxide and washing soda and dehydrate it.
 But it’s like 100 times easier to just dump peroxide in your bleach compartment or to make a solution of half peroxide half washing soda and use to pretreat stains immediately.
 And nope, borax doesn’t work just as well.

 Vinegar is incredibly powerful!
 It dissolves the salt deposits on your clothes!

 You can just put ½ cup in your rinse compartment, but it you have really hard water and a top loader, it might not be enough vinegar to make a dent.

 - Secret’s out: whites aren’t actually white in the real world.

 Most whiteness in clothes is an illusion.
 So why do we see clothes white?
 Well, the answer is something we call “bluing.”
 Bluing has been around forever.
 To understand what it is: most white garments come from the store with a bluing chemical that eventually wears off.
 This bluing dye counteracts the yellow that tends to show on white clothes that have been worn for a while.
 If you want that good ol’ store-bought white, you need to blue your garments!

 If you really think it’s not getting clean try out these tips:

-Increase the temperature of the wash water.
+- What Do Laundry Symbols Mean?.
 Sometimes warm water works best when fighting grease or oily stains.